davrempe/predicting-physical-dynamics/README.md

 `python scripts/data/calc_normalization_info.py --data_list ./data/sim/dataset_lists/Cube5k/all.txt --info_out ./data/sim/normalization_info/cube_5k.pkl`

 ### Visualization
 For visualizing predicted trajectories, we use the [Unity game engine](https://unity.com/).
 We have tested our Unity project on version 2017.3.1f1 on Windows 10, but it is a small project and should work in other versions.
 The visualization is meant to be run on output predictions from the test script using the `--output_pred` flag.
-To visualize results, place the [required meshes][3] in `viz_unity/DataIn`.
+To visualize results, place the required meshes mentioned earlier in `viz_unity/DataIn`.

 After installing Unity, open the project (with base directory at `viz_unity/VizPredictions`) and in the editor double-click to open `Scenes/TumbleVizPred`.
 To run the visualization script:
 * Click the `PredictionVisualizer` object in the Hierarchy panel to view all options for visualization in the Inspector panel.